HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Before working in your furnace’s electrical system, turn off all power to the furnace.
 Next, open the access panel for your furnace’s electrical and controls wires.

 The first thing that you’ll want to check is that all connections are strong or tight.
 Weak electrical connections can cause erratic behavior or even fires, so you’ll want to ensure that there are no loose wires or rusty terminals.

 Next, clean out the electrical enclosure area with compressed air or canned air such as Dust-Off.
 Make sure the electrical parts and wires are neat, clean, and free of debris and insects.
 Excessive debris around electrical equipment can cause short circuits and damage equipment.

 After your furnace’s electrical system is neat and clean, replace its access panel and turn the furnace’s power back on.

 Test your furnace’s thermostat for proper operation.
 If you have a multi-speed fan, make sure that all of your fan speeds work.
 Make sure that any valves or dampers that you have are functioning properly as well.

 Use a portable temperature sensor to check that your thermostat is reading the correct temperature.
 Your thermostat should read about the same temperature as the temperature sensor, within 1 degree Fahrenheit, or 0.5 degrees Celsius.

 If your furnace’s thermostat has a schedule, check the schedule to ensure that it is set up correctly, according to the times and days that you are usually home.
 Also, test the schedule to see if your furnace turns on and off according to the schedule.

-If you have any other electrical or controls issues with your furnace, it is best to consult an HVAC professional.
+If you have any other electrical or control issues with your furnace, it is best to consult an HVAC professional.

 Furnace Ductwork Inspection and Maintenance